 Operating revenue increased approximately 3% primarily due to the continued growth in the Alliance's service area and planned increases in rates.
-This trend is expected to continue through the next reporting period.
+All else being equal, this trend is expected to continue through the next reporting period.
+Management is uncertain what the exact effects of the COVID-19 virus will be on the Alliance's revenue.
+We do not expect the short-term effects to be significant given the large government employment base in our service area.

 The Capacity Development Charge represents the fee charged for new customers to LOTT's system.
-Revenue from this charge, before rebates, increased approximately 10%, primarily due to planned increases in rates.
-The total number of new connections was slightly higher than in 2017.
-The total number of new connections to the system increased by approximately 4.5% and the connection charge increased by approximately 4.2%.
+Revenue from this charge, before rebates, decreased approximately 20% primarily due to a decrease in new connections.
+The total number of new connections to the system decreased by approximately 23% while the connection charge increased by approximately 4.1%.
+While connections have decreased, they were still in line with management's expectations for 2019.